miladj/AutoMapper.SourceGenerator/README.md

 ***
 # How to use
-It create method for Mapping two object type, you to create a partial class and specify which type you want to map by using `Map` Attribute
+It create method for Mapping two object type, you have to create a partial class and specify which type you want to map by using `Map` Attribute
 ```C#
 [Map(typeof(MapGeneratorTests.User), typeof(MapGeneratorTests.UserDto))]
 public static partial class Mappers